+- 1. The completion of all readings assigned for the course is assumed.
+Because the class will be structured around discussion and small group activities, it is imperative that students keep up with the readings and participate in class. - 2.
 Attendance in class is important to students' learning; therefore, students are expected to make every effort to attend class sessions.
 Absences, tardiness, and leaving early may negatively affect course grades.
+If, due to an emergency, students will not be in class, they must call the instructor and leave a message or send an email before class.
 The following policy is from the university course catalog: